openai/whisper/README.md

 ## Introduction

-Whisper is a speech recognition model for general purpose.
-It is trained on a large dataset of diverse audio.
-Whisper is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.
+Whisper is a multilingual speech recognition model for general purposes, including speech translation and language identification.
+Whisper is trained on a large dataset of diverse audio.

 ## Approach